Aiyaary: Plot

-In London, Jai manages to frighten Gurinder into transferring all his money into Jai's account while Abhay meets Tariq, a middle man for Intelligence agents, who arranges guns and tries to locate Jai and Sonia, eventually alerting Jai.
+In London, Jai manages to frighten Gurinder into transferring all his money into Jai's account while Abhay meets Tariq, a middle-man for Intelligence agents, who arranges guns and tries to locate Jai and Sonia, eventually alerting Jai.
 A desperate Abhay meets Mukesh and tells him his agents have captured Gurinder.
-He makes a deal with him, telling him to kill Jai and Sonia in exchange for the information he possesses as it threatens both the parties.
+He makes a deal with him, telling him to kill Jai and Sonia in exchange for the information he possesses as it threatens both parties.
 While Jai is en route to meet an MI-6 agent to sell him the information, Mukesh's sniper tries to kill him.
 A few agents are killed, and Jai is wounded, but manages to escape.
-Abhay picks up Sonia and calls Jai from her phone, telling him to come at a spot.
-Jai arrives, but is repeatedly punched by Abhay, who then holds him on gunpoint while Jai justifies his actions and questions what the elder generation plans to leave for the present one.
-This makes Abhay agree with him, and Jai tells Mukesh to free Tariq in exchange for all the information Jai would personally deliver to him.
-Abhay heads back to India, disguised, where he follows Jai's instructions and meets Baburao (Naseeruddin Shah), an old man who reveals about an army housing scam in Mumbai, involving Gurinder and the Defence Minister.
+Abhay picks up Sonia and calls Jai from her phone, telling him to come to a spot.
+Jai arrives, but is repeatedly punched by Abhay, who then holds him at gunpoint while Jai justifies his actions and questions what the elder generation plans to leave for the present one.

+Hearing this makes Abhay agree with him, who subsequently picks up a call from Mukesh, on Jai's behalf.
+He asks him to free Tariq in exchange for all the information Jai would personally deliver to him.
+Abhay heads back to India, disguised, where he follows Jai's instructions and meets Baburao, an old man who reveals about an army housing scam in Mumbai, involving Gurinder and the Defence Minister.
 Abhay records his statement and hands it over to Kamya, his ex-girlfriend, who decides to play it after listening to Baburao's words.
 Gurinder, rescued by Srinivas after capturing DSD agents, receives the same audio recording and shoots himself after listening to it.

 The housing scam is exposed, due to which Srinivas is forced to free the captured DSD agents.
 The Indian Army and DSD's reputation is saved, while Jai goes to meet Mukesh.
 Right before entering the building, as he is being watched by Mukesh's agent, Jai decides not to hand over the information and disappears as a bus passes.
-Mukesh decides to let go, while Jai reunites with Abhay after 2 months.
+Mukesh decides to let everything go, while Jai reunites with Abhay after 2 months.